kristerw/spirv-tools/doc/API_reference.md

   <dt><code>uses</code></dt>
   <dd>A set containing all instructions in the module that are using this ID
   (excluding the instruction in <code>inst</code>).
-Only instructions tha thave been inserted into the module are included in the set (i.e. removing an instruction from a basic block will get it removed from the
+Only instructions that have been inserted into the module are included in the set (i.e. removing an instruction from a basic block will get it removed from the
   <code>uses</code> set too).</dd>

   <dt><code>value</code></dt>
+  <dd><p>
-  <dd>The ID's value.</dd>
+  The ID's value.
+  </p><p>
+  Temporary IDs have a value outside of the valid range.
+  </p></dd>
 </dl>

 ###class ir._GlobalInstructions
 ####ir._GlobalInstructions – Methods
 <dl>
   <dt><code>dump(stream=sys.stdout)</code></dt>
-  <dd><p>Write a debug dump of the module to stream.
+  <dd><p>Write a debug dump of the global instructions to <code>stream</code>.
   </p><p>
-  The format of the dump is similar to the high level assembly syntax used by <code>read_il</code> and <code>write_il</code>.
+  The format of the dump is similar to the high level assembly syntax used by
+  <code>read_il</code> and <code>write_il</code>.
   </p></dd>

   <dt><code>instructions()</code></dt>
   <dd><p>
   Iterator for iterating over the global instructions in the order they are located in the SPIR-V binary.
   </p><p>
   It is allowed to insert or remove instructions while iterating, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
   </p></dd>

   <dt><code>instructions_reversed()</code></dt>
   <dd><p>
   Iterator for iterating over the global instructions in reverse order.
   </p><p>
   It is allowed to insert or remove instructions while iterating, although instructions inserted during iteration are not guaranteed to be seen during the iteration.
   </p></dd>

   <dt><code>get_inst(op_name, type_id, operands)</code></dt>
   <dd>
   Return a global instruction corresponding to the <code>op_name</code>,
   <code>type_id</code>, and <code>operations</code>.
 An existing instruction
-  is returned if it exist, otherwise a newly created instruction is returned and inserted into the module.
+  is returned if it exists, otherwise a newly created instruction is returned and inserted into the module.
   </dd>